cucumber/docs/content/cucumber/configuration.md

 ---
 source: https://github.com/cucumber/cucumber/wiki/cucumber.yml/
 source: https://github.com/cucumber/cucumber/wiki/Environment-Variables/
-title: Additional Configuration
+title: Cucumber Configuration
 description: cucumber.yml, environment variables
 ---

-You can specify commonly-used command line arguments for Cucumber in a `cucumber.yml` or `cucumber.yaml` file.
+You can specify configuration options for Cucumber in a `cucumber.yml` or `cucumber.yaml` file.
 This file must be in a `.config` subdirectory, or `config` subdirectory of your current working directory.

 # Defining Profiles